Yang-Xijie/ExPeerMessage/README.md

 # README

-An playground app using `MultipeerConnectivity` to transfor data wirelessly between iOS / iPadOS.
+A playground app using `MultipeerConnectivity` to transfor data wirelessly between iOS / iPadOS.

 ## Info.plist